Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 Below, I've included some examples.

-- White Noise Machine: Block out unwanted noise at night.
+- White Noise Machine: Block out unwanted noise at night with the help of a white noise machine.
 They can also be used to create a calming and familiar sound for your newborn.

 - Bed Cooling System: Keep your bed cool and comfortable with a Chilipad temperature-controlled mattress pad.
 The temperature can stay consistent throughout the night from 60-115ºF.